-The District is hoping to have the conceptual design completed on a schedule whereby the tender-ready design could be completed and used for construction tendering or grant applications by summer of 2021.
+The District is hoping to have the conceptual design completed on a schedule whereby the tender-ready design could be completed and used for grant applications by summer of 2021.

 2.2 Project Meetings

 It is anticipated that at a minimum, meetings will occur between the selected Consultant and District staff at the following milestone dates.